 Saul Chacón: Lecturer

 A.A., Yakima Valley Community College; B.A.
 Law and Justice, Central Washington University; Master’s Degree in Criminal Justice Administration and Management, University of Alaska Fairbanks.
 Professor Chacon is currently pursuing a Ph.D. from Gonzaga University in Leadership studies.
-He has been published at the International Journal of Humanities and Social Science and at the International Journal of Comparative and Applied Criminal Justice.
+He has been published at the International Journal of Comparative and Applied Criminal Justice.
 He has served as a corrections officer and his research includes special populations in corrections, correctional law, drug trafficking organizations, and organized crime.
-Professor Chacon is a former Marine and served in Operation Iraqi Freedom, Operation Strong Resolve, and the Global War on Terror.
+Professor Chacon is a former Marine and served in Operation Iraqi Freedom, Operation Strong Resolve, and the Global War on Terrorism.

 email@example.com | 509-963-3230

 Wes Clogston: Lecturer

 Bachelor of Science degree, Sam Houston State University with emphasis in Police Science; Master of Science degree in Criminal Justice Management.
 Professor Clogston retired from the Texas Parks and Wildlife Department at the rank of Regional Commander with thirty six years’ service.
 In addition Professor Clogston served on the adjunct staff of the University of Houston Downtown College of Public Service for nine years.
 Presently Professor Clogston holds a Masters Certification conferred by the Texas Commission on Law Enforcement Standards and Education, and his areas of specialization are police management, criminology, and ethics.